 Conclusion

-Insulin is a powerful tool that helps regulate blood sugar levels and prevent complications.
+Insulin is a valuable option to help regulate blood sugar levels and prevent complications for those who need it, particularly when other measures are insufficient for maintaining target blood sugar levels.
 Timely insulin administration is crucial to maintaining balanced blood sugar levels.
 However, lifestyle changes, including a proper diet, regular exercise, and weight management, are equally essential.
 These changes enhance insulin sensitivity and contribute to better blood glucose control, enabling individuals with type 2 diabetes to lead healthier, more fulfilling lives.
 Always consult with a healthcare professional to create a personalized diabetes management plan that suits your specific needs and circumstances.